ChrstphrHll/npc_gen/students/Ungris Riluaneth.md

   int: 12
   str: 12
   wis: 13
-track: Diplomacy
-trait: The common folk love me for my kindness and generosity.
-trait1: Sincere
-trait2: Cruel
 year: 5
+guild: Treskal
+partyID: 63
 ---
 # Ungris Riluaneth
 ---
 ### Description
 - 5th year Dragonborn Cleric in Treskal
-- frills, Pale Blue eyes, and red skin
+- frills, Violet Red eyes, and red skin
 - Is Sincere and Cruel, and has Beauty as their ideal

 ### Organizations